 How to Assemble the Lemon Meringue Ice Cream Pie

-1. Remove the pie crust from the freezer and add in a layer of LACTAID Vanilla Ice Cream.
+1. Remove the pie crust from the freezer and add in a layer of vanilla ice cream.
 Smooth and level it out with an offset spatula.
 Place back into the freezer for 15-20 minutes to set.

-2. Spoon the chilled lemon curd filling over top of the first layer of ice cream, then place back into the freezer to set (minimum of 2 hours).
-The lemon curd takes longer to set, and you really need this to be as firm as possible before adding the last layer of ice cream.
+2. Spoon the chilled lemon curd filling over the first layer of ice cream, then place back into the freezer to set (at least 2 hours).
+The lemon curd takes longer to set, and you really need it to be as firm as possible before adding the last layer of ice cream.

-3. Spoon the last layer of LACTAID Vanilla Ice Cream onto the top of the lemon curd.
+3. Spoon the last layer of vanilla ice cream onto the top of the lemon curd.
 Place back into the freezer to set for about 15-20 minutes.

 4. While the last layer of ice cream is set, make your meringue topping.
 Serve immediately or place back into the freezer until ready to enjoy!